KenCraig8/ClientcardFB3/README.md

 We need lots of help with testing:
 Follow these steps if you would like to contribute.
-We're using Nunit, NunitForms and Moq for testing.
+We're using Nunit (basic testing), NunitForms (tests that interact with user interface) and Moq (Mocking) for testing.
 These are easy to install, just follow this guide: http://docs.nuget.org/docs/start-here/managing-nuget-packages-using-the-dialog

+For an example of how to do testing in this project, look at ClientcardFB3\CustomSql\CustomSql\Testing

+Also research on hot to do testing and mocking in general and also how use the tools above specificity.

-SQL-
+SQL- For Chloe Margaret
 Helpful link to learn: http://www.w3schools.com/SQl/default.asp
 •	Provide a way to take in a SQL query that could be specified in the excel document but easy to change o	This would be a select query to get the top 1000 rows